Updated: Covid-19 and your Business Water Supply

 It’s a difficult time for businesses, including the suppliers of water themselves.
 We advise you to keep your supplier up to date with any changes to your business that will impact your water usage.
 When any of your business premises reopen, we recommend that you contact your supplier to let them know.

-We hope this article on Covid-19 and your business water supply was of help, and if you are looking to switch your business water supply in the future, feel free to reach out to one of our experts.
+We hope this article on Covid-19 and your business water supply was of help, and if you are looking to switch your business water supply in the future, feel free to use our free compare and switch service.